metinsimsek61/smskReactBot/README.md

 Clone this repository to your local machine.

-Install the latest version of the `discord` module directly from the Github repostiory (*not the stable branch*).
-Uninstall any previous versions, and then run `npm i -S discordjs/discord.js`.
+Install the latest version of the `discord.js` module.
+Uninstall any previous versions (`npm uninstall discord.js`), and then run `npm install discord.js --save`.

 Open `roleReact.js`, you will need to change most of the settings at the top of the file.
 The relevant lines look like this: